top of page

 The Importance of CII in the Shipping Industry

-The Carbon Intensity Indicator (CII) is a pivotal step towards the International Maritime Organization's (IMO) decarbonization objectives.
+The Carbon Intensity Indicator (CII) is a pivotal step towards IMO's decarbonization objectives.
 It plays a crucial role in assessing and lessening the environmental footprint of maritime emissions.
 This contributes significantly to the sustainability of the shipping industry.

 IMO's Decarbonization Strategy